f3d-app/f3d/CONTRIBUTING.md

 Of course, if you are already using F3D and want to improve it for your specific needs, because you want a feature or found a bug, that is definitely possible.
 Feel free to reach out for guidance by opening an issue or asking on [Discord](https://discord.f3d.app).

+## AI Policy

+F3D has a dedicated [AI policy](AI_POLICY.md), if you are an AI user, make sure to read it and comply to it.

 ## F3D Development Workflow

 F3D uses [GitLab Flow](https://about.gitlab.com/topics/version-control/what-is-gitlab-flow/).
 In a few words, here is how to contribute: